A beautiful border town located where the Trothy, Wye and Monnow rivers meet it is still possible to see some traces of Monmouth’s historic past.

 The Savoy Theatre may be the oldest theatre in Wales but it’s still a focal point for the town. www.monmouth-savoy.co.uk/history.

 Admiral Nelson visited the town twice and obviously made an impression.
-The Nelson Museum is considered to have one of the best Nelson collections celebrating his life and loves with many personal items and memorabilia.
-This year for the duration of the summer they are also holding an exhibition "Stables to Studios".
-It is the story of Rockfield Studios, Monmouth. www.monmouthshire.gov.uk/things-to-do/monmouth-museum.
+The Nelson Museum is considered to have one of the best Nelson collections celebrating his life and loves with many personal items and memorabilia. http://www.monmouthshire.gov.uk/monmouth-museum

 Not to be forgotten are the hot air balloons, aviation and cars.
 Charles Rolls of Rolls Royce fame’s statue can be seen outside the Shire Hall in Agincourt Square.
 He was born in Hendre, just outside Monmouth and his family seat is now The Rolls Golf Club.